rust-stuco/lectures/week3/slides.md

 - What if we want to print the list?
 * `favorite_computers` was moved in the `add_to_list` call
-* Same issue as review question 1
+* Same issue as the previous question

 ---